 Dr Nicholas Westcott has been Director of the Royal African Society since November 2017, having worked for the Foreign and Commonwealth Office and European Union for 35 years, and been involved with Africa for over 40 years.
 After completing a BA in History and PhD in African history at Cambridge University, he joined the FCO in 1982 and has served in Brussels, Washington DC, Tanzania (as Deputy High Commissioner) and from 2008-2011 as British High Commissioner to Ghana and Ambassador to Cote d'Ivoire, Burkina Faso, Niger and Togo.
 Prior to that, from 2002-2007, he was the FCO’s Chief Information Officer.
 In 2011 he moved to Brussels to work for the EU's External Action Service as Managing Director for Africa, and from 2015 as Managing Director for the Middle East and North Africa.
 He is a Research Associate at SOAS’s Centre for International Studies and Diplomacy, sits on the Editorial Board of African Affairs and the Board of the African Centre for Economic Transformation (Accra), and is a Fellow of the Royal Geographical Society and a member of Chatham House.
 He was awarded the CMG in 1998.
 He has published a number of articles on African history, European foreign policy and international economic relations, and maintains an active interest in contemporary African and Middle Eastern politics, business, music and culture.

 Sheila Ruiz is Deputy Director at the Royal African Society, having formerly been Head of Programmes, Partnerships and Operations and Events Programme Manager.
-In her current role, Sheila has focused on organisational development, whilst acting as the cultural head for the organisation.
-Prior to joining the Royal African Society in September 2011, Sheila was the Communications and Programming Consultant for the Africa Centre and previously worked as a freelance events producer for various arts projects in London.
+In her current role, Sheila is responsible for implementing the strategic plan, managing the team and overseeing the different projects and programmes.
+Sheila also acts as the cultural head for the organisation, leading on the biennial Film Africa and Africa Writes festivals.
+Prior to joining the RAS in September 2011, Sheila was the Communications and Programming Consultant for the Africa Centre and previously worked as a freelance events producer for various arts projects in London.
 Sheila holds an MA in African Studies from SOAS - University of London, and a BA in History from UCL.
 She is of Spanish and Equato-Guinean heritage and is bilingual in Spanish and English.
 With a passion for dance and music, Sheila has performed with a number of groups, including the London Lucumi Choir.

-Caitlin Pearson is the Society's Fundraising Manager, working on Trusts & Foundations, Public Funding, Impact Partnerships and Individual Membership, following her role as Public Events Programme Manager.
-Her background is in higher education and scholarship – she previously worked in communications and events at the Centre for African Studies, based at SOAS, and at the Canon Collins Educational and Legal Assistance Trust.
-Caitlin holds a BA from the University of Birmingham and an MA from SOAS - University of London, both in African Studies.
+Caitlin Pearson is the Society's Fundraising Manager for Trusts & Foundations, Public Funding, Impact Partnerships and Individual Membership.
+She started at RAS as the Public Events Programme Manager and producer of Africa Writes festival.
+Her background is in public engagement, higher education and scholarships – she previously worked at the Canon Collins Educational and Legal Assistance Trust and the Centre for African Studies, based at SOAS.
+Caitlin studied at the University of Birmingham and SOAS, University of London.
 Her research interests include film and television, representation, class and disability.
-Caitlin is originally from South Africa.

 Lizzie Orekoya is the Society's Administrative Manager.
 Having worked in various project coordination and administrative roles in the healthcare and property industries, she provides support to the Director as well as ensuring the smooth running of the office.
 With an active interest in the arts and culture, the Royal African Society provides a perfect opportunity for her to further develop her passion for Africa's past, present and future.